Hankamer School of Business

 - Students enrolled in the integrated BBA/MAcc and BBA/MTax degree programs must meet all requirements for admission to graduate school except the requirement for the bachelor’s degree.
 Students should apply to graduate school during their senior year.
 (See Undergraduate Catalog for Accounting Major.)

-- Either the GRE or GMAT exam is required for admission to the MBA program.
-Full Time MBA students without a minimum of two years of full-time work experience are required to complete an internship course.
+- Full Time MBA students without a minimum of two years of full-time work experience are required to complete an internship course.
 All Full Time MBA students in the healthcare administration specialization are required to complete a two-credit hour healthcare residency.

 - International students who are required to take the Test of English must attain one of the following scores: